Red Wine Health Benefits

-Wine increased dramatically when reports of red wine health benefits became public.
-Now,beer lovers everywhere the good news is out: Drinking beer is good for your health according to the American Dietetic Association.
+Wine sales increased dramatically when reports of red wine health benefits became public.
+Here is an interesting twist for beer lovers everywhere.
+The good news is out: Drinking beer is good for your health according to the American Dietetic Association.

 What is moderate consumption of beer according to these fine folks?
 Ha!
 Waaay down at the very end of the press release in the last paragraph they give the bad news.
 Moderate consumption of beer is defined as "one 12 ounce beer for women and two for men in a DAY!"